MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.213.md

 *Representative aircraft passenger seat* means either a Federal Aviation Administration approved production aircraft passenger seat or a simulated aircraft passenger seat conforming to Figure 6.

 *School bus child restraint system* means an add-on child restraint system (including a harness) manufactured and sold only for use on school bus seats, that has a label conforming with S5.3.1(b).
-(This definition applies to child restraint systems manufactured on or after December 5, 2024.)
+(This definition applies to child restraint systems manufactured on or after June 30, 2025.)

 *Seat orientation reference line* or *SORL* means the horizontal line through Point Z as illustrated in Figure 1A.